 The latest in our online meetings saw the fabulous Kristy Allen present her love of bees and cycling!
 There's an extensive Q+A at the end of the presentation - which is a great way for new and seasoned beekeepers to share tips and information with each other.
 The video presentation is available for members only. … Continue reading Kristy Allen shares her Beez Kneez insights

 The club agreed to hold more virtual meetings including an ongoing education series on making a healthy hive.
-The series will cover topics such as basic hive assessment techniques, queen status, nutrition, common summer pests/diseases, tools, and hive configuration and how all of this works in the process of keeping your bees healthy and productive. … Continue reading How to make a healthy hive
+The series will cover topics such as basic hive assessment techniques, queen status, nutrition, common summer pests/diseases, tools, and hive configuration and how all of this works in the process of keeping your bees healthy and productive. … Continue reading Club Night: How to make a healthy hive

 BIP Field Specialist, Matt Hoepfinger, joined us at our June 2020 club meeting courtesy of Zoom.
 Matt inspects thousands of colonies in commercial operations each year so he sees the best and worst of honey bees.
 In the first half of Matt's presentation, he gave us an overview of the Bee Informed Partnership followed by … Continue reading Bee Informed Partnership (BIP) presentation by Matt Hoepfinger